opennetadmin/ona-core/docs/conversion.md

 v1 to ona-core
 ==============

-* need to take values out of sys_config table and put them in etc/config.php $conf.
+* /etc/onabase should be updated to /opt/ona-core or similar?
-  * is there a helper tool to do this for us that could be created?
+* copy database_settings.inc.php over to /opt/ona-core/etc